If lying could raise a starting salary offer, should you do it?

 Will they find out?

 It's hard to think of a trait more recruiter-repellent than dishonesty.
-In fact, a survey conducted by TopCV and CV-Library found that 62 per cent of HR managers identified lying as a major turn-off for job candidates.
+In fact, a survey conducted by TopCV and CV-Library found that 62% of HR managers identified lying as a major turn-off for job candidates.
 But what they don't know won't hurt them, right?

 Whether a company would try to verify a candidate's salary with their most recent employer is doubtful.
 And if they did, that employer certainly wouldn't be compelled to offer the information.